fiddleplum/ve/README.md

 All resource classes have a corresponding static `resource` object which handles the loading/creating and destroying of that type of resource.

+### Shaders

+All shaders must implement a "uniform float flipY;" variable which flips the end-result vertex along the Y axis, so that +1 becomes -1, and visa-versa.
+The uniform flipY is either +1 or -1, so you can just multiply it.